-We liaise very closely with both Priory Park Infants and Longsands Academy as catchment schools, to ensure a smooth transition for both children joining us in Year 3, and children transferring to secondary school.
-We also make contact with any other school children may be transferring from or moving onto if not one of our catchment schools eg. Ernulf Academy.
+We liaise very closely with both Priory Park Infants, Longsands and Ernulf Academy as catchment schools, to ensure a smooth transition for both children joining us in Year 3, and children transferring to secondary school.
+We also make contact with any other school children may be transferring from or moving onto if not in our catchment.
 We arrange meetings with key members of staff and parents to pass on vital information, and ensure they continue to receive the correct support.